Free CSS Formatter Online

 When CSS Formatting Helps

 Most developers need a formatter when inspecting styles from production sites, debugging third-party CSS, or reviewing minified output from build tools.
 Pasting compressed CSS here makes selectors and rules visible immediately.
 Bootstrap or Tailwind compiled output is often minified—formatting reveals the structure.
+You can use Claude or ChatGPT to generate CSS for complex layouts, then format the output here for readability.

 Formatting also helps before sharing styles with teammates or reviewing pull requests.
 For adding vendor prefixes, use the CSS Prefixer.
 For converting to inline styles (e.g., for email), use CSS to Inline.
 For validation, use CSS Validator.